 Under the proposed system, assuming she doesn’t save anything and doesn’t work any additional hours, she will receive ~$11,040 in take-home pay, plus $12,000 in CTC, or $23,040, minus ~$4,608 GST on consumption.

-Under the new system, her children will be receiving high-quality nutrition 5 days/week.
+Under the new system, her children will be receiving high-quality nutrition 5 days/week at preschool or daycare.
 She spent roughly $1100/child/yr (excluding sales tax) for a barely adequate diet under the old system, so the food subsidy will save her five sevenths of $2,200, which is an additional ~$1,570 in purchasing power a year.

 This leaves her with ~$19,200 in after-GST purchasing power for food, rent, and everything else, a net gain of $4,244.

 + CTC (tax credit) $12,000

 – GST on spending: $4,608 (20% of $23,040)

 Net purchasing power: $19,194